evanadinolfe/SuperstoreDataAnalysis/README.md

 # SuperstoreDataAnalysis
-SQL and Tableau data analysis for a worldwide superstore dataset.
-Found insights for regional sales, product performance, customer segment analysis, and shipping delay trends.
+Created an SQL database for a worldwide superstore containing 50,000+ rows of data.
+Through designing Tableau dashboards, I found insights for regional sales, product performance, customer segment analysis, and shipping delay trends.
 The SQL script and Tableau file are both linked below.
-The powerpoint summarizes all of my findings.
+The PowerPoint summarizes all of my findings and recommendations.